Breaking Utena away from Anthy <- Previous • Next -> The final showdown.

 It’s parallel to a scene in episode 11 where Utena considers removing the ring.
 Utena’s enlightenment corresponds to the start of the historical Enlightenment era.

 Utena must have stayed up to worry about Anthy and Akio.
 Later we learn for sure that she blames Anthy for betraying her, as Akio intended and Anthy expected.
-Utena is extremely forgiving, but forgivenness is not enough to overcome her jealousy.
+Utena is extremely forgiving—in her role as prince she corresponds to Jesus, who forgives sins.
+But she is not a prince at the moment, she is a jealousy-stricken lover and she has dropped the prince’s ring.
 Utena will have thought about how Akio is cheating on his fiancee Kanae, and how Anthy made a joke (episode 31) “my brother is not discriminating about girls.”
-Utena has fallen for him hard and must be intensely jealous—and also doubting herself.
+Utena has fallen for him hard and must be intensely jealous—and doubting herself at the same time that she doubts her prince role.

 Ironically, Akio’s successful plan to push Utena away from Anthy caused Utena to miss sleep, so that her memory of the ring was not turned into a dream that she forgets.
 Beyond that, she has become increasingly thoughtful.
 She looks at the ring as the sun comes up and remembers.
 The bedsheets have turned orange for the miracle (also see below).